sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Harmonic analysis on groups extends Fourier analysis to more general settings, with applications ranging from signal processing to number theory.
 The abstract group structures that once seemed purely theoretical now provide tools for analyzing complex signals and data.

-## Category Theory and Foundations
+## Category theory and foundations

 Category theory, sometimes called "the mathematics of mathematics," studies the relationships between different mathematical structures.
 It provides a unifying language that reveals deep connections between seemingly different areas of mathematics.

 Topos theory uses categorical methods to study the logical foundations of mathematics, while homological algebra uses categorical techniques to study algebraic structures.
 These abstract frameworks are finding applications in computer science, particularly in programming language theory and type theory.

-## Connections to Theoretical Physics
+## Connections to theoretical physics

 The deepest theories of physics are increasingly expressed in the language of abstract algebra.
 String theory uses sophisticated algebraic structures including vertex operator algebras and conformal field theory.
 The holographic principle in physics suggests deep connections between geometry and algebra that are still being explored.